-The past 12 months has represented a key period within Kenya Pipeline Company’s (KPC) long and esteemed history, comprising a series of industry challenges and internal goals being juggled in order to achieve relative success.
+The past 12 months has represented a key period within the long and esteemed history of Kenya Pipeline Company (KPC), comprising a series of industry challenges and internal goals being juggled in order to achieve relative success.

 “2015-16 was a year of many successes and challenges for KPC,” affirms the Company’s Managing Director, Joe Sang.
 “From a strategy perspective, we finalised and started by implementing our 10-year Corporate Strategic Plan, dubbed Vision 2025, which envisages our turnover growing to KES 150 billion and pre-tax profit to KES 80 billion by 2025.

 “Financially, our 2015-16 accounts are currently being audited, but we are confident we met our targets.”

 Completing the Sinendet-Kisumu pipeline and the leasing of the Petrocity Oil Depot in Konza over that time period, as well as advancing substantially on the landmark Mombasa-Nairobi pipeline project has ensured a natural continuation of its core objectives; and have been compounded also by a general broadening of the organisation via a more refined human resource and remuneration strategy, heightened shareholder engagement procedures, and perhaps most importantly, a more extensive model for engaging with customers.